Roles in a foreign business

 - records from a corporate body in the foreign business which is authorised to appoint a board for the business in Norway.

-If the board members sign the Coordinated register Notification, you do not need to enclose the declarations of acceptance.
+If the board members and deputy board members sign the Coordinated register notification, you do not need to enclose the declarations of acceptance.

 The board in the country of origin